Introduction

 -

-Different unlearning algorithms exhibit similar path-dependenceWe experimented with three local unlearning algorithms: gradient ascent, Negative Preference Optimization, and SimNPO.
-We observe that different algorithms exhibit similar path-dependence, even with the precense of reference-based regularization terms.
+Different unlearning algorithms all exhibit path-dependenceWe experimented with three local unlearning algorithms: gradient ascent, Negative Preference Optimization, and SimNPO.
+We observe that all considered algorithms exhibit path-dependence, even with the precense of reference-based regularization terms.

 -